neelsg/lithium/docs/tour.md

 Parametric polymorphism can also be used with type definitions to create more generic types.
 In the above example, `x` and `y` are of type `int`.

+## Tuples

+    Li 0

+    import console

+    main fn():
+        triplets {string, string, string} = "Anna", "Betty", "Carmen" console.log(triplets)

+Tuples are ordered pairs of variables.
+You have actually already seen them used for multiple return values for functions as well as with assignments on multiple variables.
+Tuples are wrapped in curly braces `{ }`.

+## Tuples continued

+    Li 0

+    import console

+    main fn():
+        triplets {string, string, string} = "Anna", "Betty", "Carmen" console.log(triplets{0}) // This prints Anna
+        console.log(triplets{1}) // This prints Betty
+        console.log(triplets{2}) // This prints Carmen

+The individual values in a tuple can be accessed using the index number starting from zero.
+The index number must be a literal number, it cannot be another variable or calculated in some way.

 ## Arrays